-In another article, we provide new WordPress users with a comprehensive overview of WordPress Themes.
+In another post, we have written a comprehensive overview of WordPress Themes.

-If you haven’t yet discovered themes and what makes themes so revolutionary in terms of website design, then go here to read the post: An Introduction to WordPress Themes
+If you would like to learn more about WordPress themes and what makes themes so special, then go here to read the article: A Newbies’ Guide To WP Themes

-In this article, you will learn where you can browse hundreds of free and paid themes for your site.
-You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and avoid having to deal with problems like lack of product support and poorly-coded themes.
+In this blog post, you will learn where to search for free and paid themes for your website.
+You will also learn about the different types of WordPress theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid dealing with problems like lack of support and poorly-coded themes.

-As we’ve explained in another post, a WordPress theme is a unique kind of web design template that is used on WordPress-driven websites and blogs and designed specifically with the WordPress platform in mind.
+As we’ve explained in our previously-mentioned post, a WordPress theme is a special type of web design template used on WordPress-powered blogs and designed to work specifically on WordPress.

-Many web designers and web design firms create themes for WordPress.
-Consequently, WordPress users have access to thousands of professional WordPress themes covering an extensive range of uses.
+Many individual website designers and website design companies create themes for WordPress.
+Consequently, WordPress users can access thousands of great WP themes designed to cover many purposes.

 - WordPress themes free

-- best paid WordPress themes for business (enter whatever your business, area of interest or website is about)
+- best responsive WordPress themes for business (or whatever your business, search topic or website is about)

-You are probably going to get an overwhelming amount of junk to sort through in the search listings.
+Chances are that you are going to get an overwhelming amount of junk to sort through in the search listings.

 So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WP themes simple.